Make memories with your family but stay within your budget with these ideas for how to plan a memory-filled staycation on a budget.

 I grew up with a playhouse in my backyard and loved it.
 But I will never forget the summer my dad made my brother and me a rope swing in our front yard.
 I felt like I could fly, and I never wanted it to end!

 So, if you have kids, go outside and make them something!
 It doesn’t have to be a rope swing, and it doesn’t have to last forever.
-But be creative and try to give them a way to use their imaginations in the great outdoors.
+But be creative and try to give them a way to use their imaginations in the great outdoors during your memory-filled staycation.

 7. MAKE OR BUY A SPECIAL DINNER

-One thing my husband and I love to do on our vacations is try out new cuisines.
+One thing my husband and I love to do on our vacations is trying out new cuisines.

 8. UNPLUG FROM SOCIAL MEDIA

-Nothing is more of a time waste for me on vacation than getting distracted by social media, emails and text messages.
+Nothing is more of a time waste for me on vacation than getting distracted by social media, emails, and text messages.
+Especially on a memory-filled staycation.

 If you really want to relax at home with your family, turn off your phone for a few hours, or at the very least turn off your notifications in case you’re waiting for an important phone call.
 Remove certain phone apps if you need to as well.